AhmetCanArslan/GithubFollowersTelegramBot/README.md

 4. You'll receive:
    - A list of users who don't follow you back
    - A list of users who follow you that you don't follow back

+Note: To prevent abuse, there's a limit of 3 messages per minute.
+Exceeding this will result in a 30-second temporary block.

 ## Setup Your Own Instance